withastro/compiler/.changeset/olive-beds-happen.md

 "@astrojs/compiler": patch
 ---

-Fix the order that styles & scripts are rendered
+Add an experimental flag `experimentalScriptOrder` that corrects the order styles & scripts are rendered within a component.
+When enabled, the order styles & scripts are rendered will be consistent with the order they are defined.